 There is a risk that bribes take the form of charitable contributions or sponsorships.
-Make sure that money paid to a charity is not dependent on, nor made to win, a business deal.
-Money must always be given to a charitable organisation and not to an individual.
+Make sure that money paid to a charity or any other form of sponsorship is not dependent on, nor made to win, a business deal or otherwise unduly obtain another business advantage.
+Money must always be given to a legitimate organisation (e.g. charity) and not to an individual.
 The contributions should be subject to adequate monitoring and compliance with key performance indicators.

-Only make charitable contributions to charities that are registered under the local country's laws.
-Be careful who the charity officials are and perform a background check on the charity itself and on its managers.
+Only make contributions to organisations that are registered under the local country's laws.
+Be careful who the organisation officials are and perform a background check on the organisation itself and on its managers.
 Check if you can to find out to whom the money will go and for what purpose.
-If you are in negotiation for a government contract or a licence, or you have a sensitive issue which the government is reviewing, be mindful that contributions to a charity affiliated with a government official is likely to be interpreted as a bribe.
+If you are in negotiation for a government contract or a licence, or you have a sensitive issue which the government is reviewing, be mindful that contributions to an organisation affiliated with a government official is likely to be interpreted as a bribe.

-You should subject cases in which a customer or government official recommends or refers a charitable organization to you to heightened scrutiny.
-In such cases, the charity may be a conduit for improper payments to the customer or government official.
+You should subject cases in which a customer or government official recommends or refers an organisation to you to heightened scrutiny.
+In such cases, the organisation may be a conduit for improper payments to the customer or government official.

-Charitable and any other Corporate Responsibility contributions should be in line with the Corporate Responsibility strategy of the ArcelorMittal group, about which information is available on www.arcelormittal.com under "Corporate Responsibility", and the Group Corporate Responsibility department must be consulted prior to engaging in any such type of contribution.
+Charitable and Corporate Responsibility contributions as well as sponsorships should be in line with the Corporate Responsibility strategy of the ArcelorMittal group, about which information is available on www.arcelormittal.com under "Corporate Responsibility", and the Group Corporate Responsibility department must be consulted prior to engaging in any such type of contribution.

-In addition, significant charitable contributions and Corporate Responsibility contributions involving government entities, as defined in ArcelorMittal's Corporate Responsibility policies, are subject to the prior written approval of the local Legal Department, the Regional General Counsel and the local head of Business Unit.
+In addition, significant charitable contributions, Corporate Responsibility contributions and any other form of significant sponsorship, especially when government entities or government officials are involved, as defined in ArcelorMittal's Corporate Responsibility policies, are subject to the prior written approval of the local Legal/Compliance Department, the Regional/Segment General Counsel/Head of Compliance and the local head of Business Unit.